Kubernetes Course Labs

 Use DNS to find the Service

 Kubernetes runs a DNS server inside the cluster and every Service gets an entry, linking the IP address to the Service name.
+Now you will get a response if you do the same DNS lookup:

 kubectl exec sleep -- nslookup whoami